moos4/webgl-stuff/README.md

 this is just a part of my main website at [this link](https://moos4.github.io) and [this repo](https://github.com/moos4/moos4.github.io/)

 ## want to add stuff to the rogue-like?
-do this:
-1 make the code for it using this base:
+1. make the code for it using this base:
 ```
 const ALL_SPELLS = [
     { id: "fireball", name: "🔥 FIREBALL", cost: 6, baseDmg: 18, color: "rgba(255,68,0,0.4)" },